 - Target (TGT)

 - Waste Management (WM)

 - Wal-Mart (WMT)

-Out of the $1,282.67 dividend income that we received in September, $307.06 was in USD and $975.61 was in CAD.
-Please note, we use a 1 to 1 currency rate approach.
-Therefore, we do not convert dividends received in USD to CAD.
-We are ignoring exchange rate to keep the math simple.
+Out of the $1,696.94 received, $326.05 was in USD and $1370.89 was in CAD.
+Or about a 20-80 split.
+If you are a long time reader to our monthly dividend income reports, you know that we use a 1 to 1 currency rate approach.
+We do not convert dividends received in USD to CAD.
+We are ignoring the exchange rate to keep the math simple.
 This is our way to avoid fluctuations in dividend income over time due to changes in the exchange rate.

 Dividend Income Breakdown

-For September dividend income, the breakdown across the different accounts are:
+For the Sept 2018 dividend income, here’s the breakdown of the different accounts:

-In September a number of stocks that we own in our portfolio announced dividend increase:
+In Sept a number of stocks that we hold in our dividend portfolio announced dividend payout increase:

 Dear readers, how was your September dividend income?